What is Stationary? | Definition, Uses, Advantages and Disadvantages

 5. It is also taken to refer to a stationary armature-rotating field alternator, a high voltage machine (in the field of electrical engineering).

-6. In the lexicon of everyday language, the word is often used to imply a state of rest or constancy.
+6. In the lexicon of everyday language, the word is used to imply a state of rest or constancy.

 Advantages of using the term

-1. In scientific areas or studies, the word has a very specific meaning in that context which has now formed a part of the overall discourse.
+1. In scientific areas or studies, the word has a specific meaning in that context which has now formed a part of the overall discourse.

-3. The existence of this word has made it possible to define certain essential characteristics of manmade or natural objects, or living beings such as plants.
+3. The existence of this word has made it possible to define certain essential characteristics of manmade or natural objects or living beings such as plants.

 Disadvantages of using the term